 If you believe you're not liable for the Council Tax, or a discount should've been awarded, please contact us and we will review your case.

 The council will advise you on how to appeal further if you're not satisfied with the outcome.

 A detailed leaflet of how your Council Tax is calculated and how the Council Tax collected is distributed and spent can be found on our Council Tax page.

 You can contact us by using our contact us process.

 To receive your council tax bill electronically rather than a paper version, visit our Council Tax page and sign up for paperless bills.

-If you wish to pay your bill over 12 monthly instalments and don’t already do so, please email us.
+If you wish to pay your bill over 12 monthly instalments and don’t already do so, please contact us.

 If you'd like to set up a Direct Debit, you can pay on either the 7th or 27th of each month. please visit our Council Tax page